Drive from hotel

 On our social media channels we frequently post tips, tricks & fun facts about Iceland with the hashtag #knowIceland.

-A promontory located on the South Coast of Iceland, merely an one hr. drive from Hotel Rangá.
-It raises 120 meters above sea level.
+Dyrhólaey is a promontory located on the South Coast of Iceland, only one hour from Hotel Rangá.
+It rises 120 meters above sea level.

-In the summer time, from May to August, Dyrhólaey is known to be a nesting spot for puffins.
-However the peninsula closes from 1st of May to ~ 12th of May for the puffins to lay their eggs.
-Many other species lay their eggs in the peninsula such as eider ducks, Arctic-tern and black-backed gull.
+From approximately May to August Dyrhólaey is known to be a nesting spot for puffins.
+However, Dyrhólaey is closed in the beginning of May so that puffins can have privacy to lay their eggs.
+Many other species live in the area year-round including eider ducks, Arctic-tern and black-backed gulls.

-During peak nesting season parts of Dyrhólaey are closed off, the time changes on yearly bases so please check with reception, it is normally from around the 1st to the 12th of May and then limited access to the middle of June.
-The lower part is open to car traffic but the higher part is only open for travelers on foot during limited hrs.
-(09:00-19:00) Once nesting season is over, mid June, Dyrhólaey will once again be open 24 hrs of the day.
+During peak nesting season parts of Dyrhólaey are closed.
+The peak nesting seasons changes every year; please check with our with reception prior to your visit to Dyrhólaey and we will inform you about the exact dates.
+Usually, parts of Dyrhólaey are closed from May 1st to May 12th and then there can be limited access until the middle of June.
+The lower part of the promontory is open to car traffic, but the higher part is only open for travelers on foot during limited hours (09:00-19:00).
+Once nesting season is over in mid June, Dyrhólaey is again open 24 hours.

 FAQ about Dyrhólaey

-It is an one our drive from Hotel Rangá to Dyrhólaey.
+It is a one hour drive from Hotel Rangá to Dyrhólaey.